Are you an adviser? Go to Unbiased Pro

 Defined contribution pension schemes

-Defined contribution (DC) pension schemes are also known as “money purchase” pensions.
+Defined contribution (DC) pension schemes are also known as 'money purchase' pensions.

-You, your employer, or in some instances, a third party can set up a DC pension scheme on your behalf.
+You, your employer, or, in some instances, a third party can set up a DC pension scheme on your behalf.

 If you set up your defined contribution pension scheme on your own, it is referred to as a personal pension plan or scheme.

-If your defined contribution pension is set up on your behalf by your workplace, both you and your employer make payments into the fund.
+If your defined contribution pension is set up on your behalf by your workplace, you and your employer make payments into the fund.

 The money paid into your defined contribution pension is invested, which means your pension pot may grow or depreciate depending on investment performance.

-Other factors influencing the growth of your DC pension pot include how much money is paid into it and any charges associated with the particular scheme.
+Other factors influencing the growth of your DC pension pot include how much money is paid into it and any charges associated with the scheme.

 What are the three main types of pensions?